Eyre Crowe (painter): Significant works

-"The Dinner Hour, Wigan" one of Crowe's most well known pieces.
+The Dinner Hour, Wigan, 1874.
+One of Crowe's best known pieces.

 "The Dinner Hour, Wigan" 1874 is one of the few of Crowe's paintings to remain a public exhibit.
 It currently hangs on display in The Manchester Art Gallery.
 The painting is an oil on canvas depicting the workers of Victoria Mill cotton spinning factory taking their dinner hour.
 The factory was owned by Thomas Taylor and was part of the Lancashire Textile industry.
 The painting was not originally well received by the public due to its unusually unromantic depiction of urban life for the time.
 Critics called it "vulgar" and "unpictoral".
 However, it is held by many current art historians as one of the more realistic depictions of urban working life of its time.